zach-adams/Headerbar/README.md

 ![Screenshot with recommended setup](screenshots/screenshot-complete.png)

-3. Headerbar
+## Headerbar

  * [HTitle](https://addons.mozilla.org/firefox/addon/htitle/) - hide window titlebar
  * [Stylish](https://addons.mozilla.org/firefox/addon/stylish/) and this [userstyle](https://userstyles.org/styles/91417/)
- * Select "Download ZIP" on the right of this page, copy "Headerbar" and "Headerbar-new" theme folders from downloaded archive into <code>~/.local/share/themes/</code> - if this folder does not exist - create it
+ * Select "Download ZIP" on the right of this page, copy "Headerbar" and "Headerbar-new" theme folders from downloaded archive into <code>~/.local/share/themes/</code> - if folder does not exist - create it
  * Switch window theme to "Headerbar"(GNOME 3.x-alike) or "Headerbar-new"(GNOME 3.1x-alike) using GNOME Tweak Tool

 ![Screenshot with advanced setup](screenshots/screenshot-headerbar.png)